 (Parent/Guardian)

-After review of attendance records,

-A determination has been made that your child (name)student, (Student’s Name) , is not maintaining regular attendance at a public school as required by ORS 339.065.
+After review of attendance records, your child (name) is not maintaining regular attendance at a public school as required by ORS 339.065.

 “Regular attendance” is defined by Oregon law as attendance which does not include more than eight unexcused one-half day absences or the equivalent thereof in any four-week period school is in session.
-According to attendance records, your child has had [ ] unexcused absences from school on the following dates: [ ]..
+According to attendance records, your child has had [ ] unexcused absences from school on the following dates: [ ].

-Please

-According to school attendance records, your student has had unexcused absences from school [ ] days on the following dates: [ ].

-You are hereby notified that you must send your childstudent to school no later than the next school day following receipt of this notice and maintain your childstudent in regular attendance for the remainder of the school year.
+Please send your child to school no later than the next school day following receipt of this notice and maintain your child in regular attendance for the remainder of the school year.

-Please be advised that failure to comply with Oregon’s compulsory attendance law is a Class C violation and may result in a compulsory attendance citation and complaint issued by the superintendent and a fine by a court.

-You may request an evaluation to determine if your childstudent should have an individualized education program (IEP) or Section 504 plan (“504 plan”), or request a review of your child’sstudent’s current IEP or 504 plan.
+You may request an evaluation to determine if your child should have an individualized education program (IEP) or Section 504 plan (“504 plan”) or request a review of your child’s current IEP or 504 plan.
 If you request an evaluation for, or a review of a current IEP or 504 plan, a conference will be held after such evaluation or review has been completed.

 If your child is taught by a parent, guardian or private teacher, you must notify your local education service district and comply with ORS 339.035.
 Your local ESD is: Lane ESD.